hackorama/thamburutronica/src/microcontroller/README.md

 - Compile to memory efficient `.mpy` files when deploying
 - Audio LED visual effects made optional to reduce system load

-On top of memory constrain issues the system load caused audio playback quality issues.
+On top of the memory constrain issues the system load caused audio playback quality issues.
-The system load was affected by simultaneous processing of writing log files to the same SD card from where audio was being read and at the same time doing audio LED visual effects as well.
+The system load was affected by simultaneous processing - log writes and audio file reads from same SD card storge, LED visual effects, system event checks on GPIO pins, wi-fi polling.

+The log writes to the SD card (added to debug memory issues) were removed since this with memory issues caused SD card corruptions during hard reset to recover hanging system.
+And the audio files on the SD card were changed to read only mode to prevent corruptions during hard reset.

+## TODO

+- Add detailed system status reportng - storage usage, cpu temp, versions etc.
+- Extend device api for additional app controls - volume, chime on/off, mode selection
+- Update to latest CircuitPython release version and update the packages
+- Add ambient mode with loop playback in custom mode
+- Restore console logging after memory issues are resolved
+- Add Mypy type checking
+- Use the app server time for NTP sync
+- Add new LED visual effects
+- Add audio messages during startup and control button clicks